Aversive racism: Re-directing ingroup bias

 Several possibilities exist for how to combat aversive racism.
 One method looks to the cognitive foundations of prejudice.
 The basic socio-cognitive process of creating in-groups and out-groups is what leads many to identify with their own race while feeling averted to other races, or out-group members.
 According to the common ingroup identity model inducing individuals to recategorize themselves and others as part of a larger, superordinate group can lead to more positive attitudes towards members of a former out-group.
 Research has shown this model to be effective.
 This shows that changing the in-group criteria from race to something else that includes both groups, implicit biases can be diminished.
-It is important to note that this does not mean that each group has to necessarily relinquish subgroup identities.
+This does not mean that each group has to necessarily relinquish subgroup identities.
 According to the common ingroup identity model, individuals can retain their original identity while simultaneously harboring a larger more inclusive identity – a dual identity representation.